-Contrasting social experiences of human males and females in this society from infancy throughout the life cycle, as these result in differentiation of social roles and self -conceptions for adult men and women
+Contrasting social experiences of human males and females in this society from infancy throughout the life cycle, as these result in differentiation of social roles and self-conceptions for adult men and women

-WST 260 (ENG 260) Introduction to women's studies
+WST 260 (ENG 260) INTRODUCTION TO WOMEN'S STUDIES\

 Note: Required of all Women's Studies minors.
-Taught in conjunction with English Department.
 Recommended for those wishing to take advanced women-related courses.
 Provides necessary contextual background for the study of women and literature as well as the study of the history of women.

-WST 266 (ENG 266) Mini-lit
+WST 266 (ENG 266) MINI-LIT